 It isn't as popular as marble or travertine floor tile in the bathroom, which tend to have a warmer look and feel, but it has fewer maintenance concerns and can look warm and inviting too.

 Just like a granite slab, tile is a great idea for kitchen countertops.
 Tile countertops will require additional maintenance compared to a full slab due to the grout, but you can still achieve an upscale and elegant look with a granite tile countertop and a much smaller dent in your wallet!

 It's a good idea in this instance to simply carry the tile

 up the wall for a full granite backsplash to match the countertop.
 This style maintains cohesive grout lines while creating a dramatic anchor to your kitchen design.

-Of course, you still take advantage of all the qualities and characteristics that make granite the most popular choice for kitchen countertops... superior durability, heat, scratch and stain resistance, easy clean up and maintenance and a wider variety of colors than any other material.
+Of course, granite tiles have all the same qualities, characteristics, and advantages that make slab granite the most popular choice for kitchen countertops... superior durability, heat, scratch and stain resistance, easy clean up and maintenance and a wider variety of colors than any other material.